piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 - Testing tools: These tools help to automate the testing process.
 - Defect tracking tools: These tools help to track and manage software defects.

-**How to Implement SQA**

-There are many different ways to implement SQA, but there are some general principles that can be followed.
-These principles include:

-- Start early: SQA activities should be performed throughout the SDLC, from requirements gathering to deployment and maintenance.
-- Involve all stakeholders: SQA should involve all stakeholders in the software development process, including developers, testers, managers, and customers.
-- Use tools and automation: There are many SQA tools and automation software available that can help to streamline the SQA process.
-- Measure and improve: It is important to measure the effectiveness of SQA activities and to make improvements as needed.

 **Here are some of the challenges of SQA:**